Igor and Apple ARM Processors

 Created on January 5 at 05:32 am - by: hrodstein

 In November of 2020, Apple released the first Mac computers based on the M1 chip, also called "Apple Silicon".
 The M1 chip is built on the ARM processor architecture.
 Apple continues to sell Intel-based computers but, according to reports, plans to transition completely to ARM over the next two years.
 This article discusses how ARM impacts Igor Pro.

-The currently-shipping version of Igor, Igor Pro 8, and the upcoming Igor Pro 9 version, use the Intel processor architecture.
+The currently-shipping version of Igor, Igor Pro 9, uses the Intel processor architecture.
 Intel-based programs run on Apple ARM processors using Apple's Rosetta2 translation system which does a one-time translation from Intel instructions to ARM instructions.
-According to reports from Igor users, Igor Pro 8 runs well under Rosetta2.
+According to reports from Igor users, Igor Pro 9 runs well under Rosetta2.

 As of this writing, because of many technical and other obstacles, WaveMetrics is not working on an ARM port and we have no concrete plan to do so.
-We will revisit this once we have shipped Igor Pro 9 and have clarity on related issues.
+We will revisit this once we have clarity on related issues.